moseeh/forum/README.md

 ## SQLite

-SQLite is used to store the forum's data (e.g., users, posts,likes, dislikes, comments).
+SQLite is used to store the forum's data (e.g., users, posts, likes, dislikes, comments).
 It is an embedded database software ideal for local storage in application software.

 ### Notes: